 However, sometimes players end up having the same pair, such as KKQT3 and KKJ72.
-In this case “the kicker” comes into play and the player holding the highest non-pair hand will win.
+In this case, “the kicker” comes into play, and the player holding the highest non-pair hand will win.

-Therefore, poker hand with K♥ K♠ Q♣ T♦ 3♠ will take down the pot because it has a higher kicker (Q>J).
+Therefore, a poker hand with K♥ K♠ Q♣ T♦ 3♠ will take down the pot because it has a higher kicker (Q>J).

-If the top non-pair card is the same (like K♥ K♠ Q♣ T♦ 3♠ vs. K♥ K♠ Q♣ 9♥ 4♥) then you have to compare the second high card and if that is the same then the third one.
+If the top non-pair card is the same (like K♥ K♠ Q♣ T♦ 3♠ vs. K♥ K♠ Q♣ 9♥ 4♥), then you have to compare the second high card and if that is the same, then the third one.
 The pot will be split if all five cards are the same and both players end up having the identical combination.

 It could happen with two pair hands as well.
 If players have JJ55K and JJ55Q, the one holding a king as a kicker will take down this pot.

 Royal Flush is the best possible poker hand containing cards from Ten to Ace all of the same suit.
 Therefore, there are only four different Royal Flush poker hand combinations: